 For almost a decade, I've recommended that companies of all kinds model their sites not on their peers' boring old brochure-like approach but rather aspire to becoming like a media site such as Forbes, the BBC, or The New York Times and that they actually hire reporters and editors, not marketers and copywriters, to produce the content.

 Become your own media site.
 Try the brand journalism approach from @dmscottClick To Tweet

-Now, while many of you are likely entrepreneurs without the budget to hire a journalist on your team, you can still take the same approach to your blog content.
+Even without a big brand budget to hire a journalist on your team, you can still take the same approach to your blog content.

 If you want to see a brand that has not only done this brand journalism approach well, but given it wings, look at RedBull.com (sorry, bad pun!).